Home | Browse Topics | Jobs, benefits & flats | Tenancy and housing | Giving notice to end an indefinite (“periodic”) tenancy

 • your housing provider has a good reason to move you to another place that they operate, and the place you’re being moved to is right for your needs.

-For more information on social housing situations, see “Social housing: Tenants in state and community housing” later in this chapter.
+For more information on social housing situations, see: “Social housing: Tenants in state and community housing”.

 Exceptions: When the usual notice requirements for indefinite tenancies don’t apply